NazBilgic/infrastructure/README.md

-**Deploying a containerized NGINX web server using Terraform and ECS Fargate**
+# Deploying a Containerized NGINX Web Server using Terraform and ECS Fargate

 The goal of this project is to deploy a containerized application (NGINX) on AWS using a fully automated and serverless infrastructure with Terraform and ECS Fargate.
 It demonstrates how to provision cloud resources as code, without managing any servers.

+---

 ## What This Creates